SegiH/SegiTable/docs/README.md

                     Type: Boolean
                     Description: If true, indicates that the field is a URL and wll be displayed as a hyper link.

+<a name="IsURLButton"></a>
+#### IsURLButton
+                    Required: No
+                    Type: Boolean
+                    Description: If true, will display a button as the link instead of using a traditional hyperlink

 <a name="IsURLColumn"></a>
 #### IsURLColumn
                     Required: No
                     Type: String
-                    Description: If true, indicates that the name of the database column that will be used to display as the text of the hyperlink text.
+                    Description: If provided, indicates that the name of the database column that will be used to display as the text of the hyperlink text.

+<a name="IsURLText"></a>
+#### IsURLText
+                    Required: No
+                    Type: String
+                    Description: If provided, indicates the text that will be used to display the link

 <a name="Required"></a>
 #### Required